SetroZ/IA-2/Report.md

 The Particle Swarm Optimization (PSO) algorithm is a metaheuristic that iteratively improves a candidate solution by reducing the cost function, without making assumptions about the underlying problem.
 It uses a population (swarm) of candidate solutions, known as particles.
 Each particle explores the defined search space while tracking two key metrics: its personal best ($pBest$), which is the best solution it has found so far, and the global best ($gBest$), which is the best solution found by any particle.

 The particle's position and velocity are updated using mathematical formulas influenced by both $pBest$ (cognitive), $gBest$ (social).
 These updates guide the particle toward better solutions over time.
-While PSO does not guarantee finding a globally optimal solution, it aims to minimize the cost function and converge toward optimal or near-optimal solutions through collective swarm intelligence with introduced randomness.
+While PSO does not guarantee finding a globally optimal solution, it aims to minimise the cost function and converge toward optimal or near-optimal solutions through collective swarm intelligence with introduced randomness.

 #### Terminology
 In our PSO implementation for the Employee-Task Assignment problem, we have chosen to represent our data using 2D and 1D arrays.